shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 The receiver can be mounted pretty much anywhere as it is quite small.
 I mounted the receiver on my quadcopter on the boom.

 The final step is to add the Li-Po battery to the frame.
 Some prefer to mount the battery to the base of the quadcopter, but I found mounting the battery right under the top frame (under the CC3D) from E-W was much better for the quadcopter's stability.
-My guess is that this keeps the vertical CoG of the copter closer to the level of application of force, reducing the torque when copter makes a maneouver.
+My guess is that this keeps the vertical CoG of the copter closer to the level of application of force, reducing the torque when copter makes a maneuver.

-Again, the place where you mount your battery is dependant on the size of the battery.
+Again, the place where you mount your battery is dependent on the size of the battery.
 Secure the battery with as many zip-ties as you want.
 There's no such thing as using too many zip-ties to secure components on quadcopters.

 ### Putting It Together

-#### ESC Callibration
+#### ESC Calibration

 Before you start configuring your CC3D, it's a good idea to make sure your sure your ESC and motors are working properly.
 For this, connect the ESC **directly** to the battery and the ESC's BEC straight into the 3<sup>rd</sup> channel of your receiver.
 Keep the transmitter switched on with zero throttle input.
-On connecting the battery, you will hear a callibration beep from the motor.
-Put the throttle to max power and hold till you hear another callibration beep.
+On connecting the battery, you will hear a calibration beep from the motor.
+Put the throttle to max power and hold till you hear another calibration beep.
 After bringing the throttle back to zero input, you should now be able to drive the motor by varying the throttle input.

 In case the motor spins the wrong way, just swap the red and yellow wires of the motor.